 Apple has released iPadOS 14 developer beta.
-To enhance and improve users experience on the device, the new software update includes redesigned widgets, sidebar support in various applications like Photos, Calendar, Music with drag and drop functionality to conveniently and quickly add and organize content, new compact Siri UI, and useful Scribble support for handwriting with Apple Pencil to not only select, write, copy and paste information but also to scribble in any text field to search for new websites and turn it into text.
+To enhance and improve users experience on the device, the new software update includes redesigned widgets, sidebar support in various applications like Photos, Calendar, Music with drag and drop functionality to conveniently and quickly add and organize content, a new compact Siri UI, and useful Scribble support for handwriting with Apple Pencil to not only select, write, copy and paste information but also to scribble in any text field to search for new websites and turn it into text.

 To download the new iPadOS 14 beta, users must be signed up to Apple’s Developer Program.
 It goes without saying that a developer beta should not be installed on a non-test device.
-It might cause issues like data loss, battery drainage, heat up and other unexpected problems.
+It might cause issues like data loss, battery drainage, heat up, and other unexpected problems.
 You might want to wait for iPadOS 14 public beta instead, which would have better stability than early developer betas.